'Magical' flotilla of hot air balloons take flight at international fiesta amid warm temperatures

 Globally, things have been trending hotter too.
 It’s likely this year will end up as the warmest humanity has measured, the European climate service Copernicus reported in early September.

 Typically, when the mornings are cool, less fuel is needed to get the balloons to rise.
-Fiesta veterans explain it’s all about generating lift by heating the air inside the envelope to temperatures greater than what’s on the outside.
+Fiesta veterans explain it is all about generating lift by heating the air inside the envelope to temperatures greater than what is on the outside.

 Still, ballooning happens year-round in many places, including in the simmering Phoenix area, which has seen its share of record-breaking temperatures over recent months.